 “and fill up in my flesh what is lacking in the afflictions of Christ”

 Paul wanted to “fill up” in his physical body the afflictions Jesus did not finish.
 This has nothing to do with the salvation suffering of Christ (Heb.
-2:9; I Peter 1:11; 5:1).
+2:9; 1 Peter 1:11; 5:1).
 It has to do with the suffering of service for Christ.
 Christ’s suffering for sin lacked nothing.
-He finished all the suffering necessary for our sin.
+He finished all the suffering necessary for our sins.
 The suffering of Christ upon the cross was totally sufficient for salvation.
-God’s justice was completely satisfied in Christ’s death for our sin (Rom.
+God’s justice was completely satisfied in Christ’s death for our sins (Rom.
 5:1).

-However, God allows the believer to enter into the suffering for Christ (II Tim.
-3:11; I Peter 1:6-8; 4:11,12; 5:9).
-The phrase “fill up” is a very strong term in the Greek.
+However, God allows the believer to enter into the suffering for Christ (2 Tim.
+3:11; 1 Peter 1:6-8; 4:11,12; 5:9).
+The phrase “fill up” is a very strong term in Greek.
 The word means to fill up in turn.
-We are to fill up in turn the deficiencies of the sufferings of Christ.
+We are to fill up, in turn, the deficiencies of the sufferings of Christ.